-To progress through the game, your heroes must battle through hordes of Death Adder’s ugly minions.
+To progress through the game, your heroes must battle their way through hordes of Death Adder’s ugly minions using only their swords and a bit of magic.
 Along the way, you will come across elves whom you can attack for magic and food.
 If things become too desperate, all three can use their individual magical powers to destroy their enemies.
 Gilius is limited to three bars, Ax to four bars and Tyrius to six bars.
 Tyrius magic is the more powerful of the three.

 Naturally, the game can be played in one- or two-player mode.
 There are three difficulty settings: Easy, Normal and Hard, and you can adjust the number of life bars you begin from three to five.
 You also begin with three lives and three continues.
 Watch out though, in two-player mode as you can damage your co-op buddy.

 I have a lot of memories with Golden Axe playing with my siblings.
+I always played as Gilius Thunderhead.
 Again, it is a game that has given me many hours of fun, and I have returned to it year after year, even though I can easily complete the game.
 When I play in two-player mode, I don’t necessarily think it is about the challenge, but more trying to recapture an adventure with my younger brother.

 Yes, I have completed this game many times over the years on easy.
 Strangely, I don’t think I have ever played this game on the Normal or Hard settings.
 I must remedy that.